distributedweaknessfiling/dwf-request/README.md

 Source code and configuration examples that include vulnerabilities, for example SQL code in a textbook that includes an SQL injection vulnerability.

-## Definitely does NOT need a DWF CVE ID:
+## Definitely does NOT need a DWF ID:

 A 100 gigabyte file that when loaded into an image editing program results in a large amount of memory being used.
 That's just how things work.